+Abstract.
 The SMC Test is described together with the sample requirements necessary to carry it out.
 The test is able to use very small sample quantities making it ideal for use with drill core.
-It generates a Drop-weight Index (DWi), which is shown to be correlated to the JK drop-weight test parameters A and b, making it suitable for use in modelling and simulation.
-The DW_i can also be incorporated in an equation that predicts the specific energy and transfer size of AG/SAG circuits.
+It generates a Drop-weight Index (DWi), which is shown to be correlated to the JK drop-weight test parameters A and b.
+The DWi can also be incorporated in an equation that predicts the specific energy and transfer size of AG/SAG circuits.
 Its accuracy is demonstrated using data from a wide range of plants.
-The DW_i has also been found to be correlated to the point load index and UCS, which makes it valuable for predicting AG/SAG mill feed size as well as conducting Mine-to-Mill projects.
-It is also correlated with the operating work index of HPGR circuits and in conjunction with pilot and/or laboratory scale HPGR testwork can be used to determine specific energy requirements for these circuits as well.
+The DWi has been found to be correlated to the point load index, which makes it valuable for Mine-to-Mill projects.
+It is also correlated with the operating work index of HPGR circuits and in conjunction with pilot and/or laboratory scale HPGR testwork can be used to determine specific energy requirements for such circuits.

-INTRODUCTION
+1 INTRODUCTION